Contact the International Orientation Team

 Do I need to sign up for international student orientation?
 Accordion Closed

 Yes.
-Any student who has secured a student visa and made travel arrangements to come to the United States is asked to notify the Center for International Education about their travel arrangements by completing this brief survey.
+Any student who has secured a student visa and made travel arrangements to come to the United States is asked to notify the Center for International Education at email@example.com about their travel arrangements.
 This will allow us to better help you with your arrival and getting settled in at NAU.

 Important Note – This is only required for international students who plan to attend in-person classes at our Flagstaff mountain campus.
 Online students do not need to register for orientation.